 You’ll have them.
 We all do.
 You’ll have days when you want to throw in the towel and run screaming for the hills, thinking ‘why on God’s Green Earth have I done this to myself?
 9-5 would be SO MUCH FREAKING EASIER!‘ Have the tanty.
 Do something that makes you feel good.
 Practice some self care and remove yourself from the work station for a few hours – or a few days – and spend time doing things that light you up.
 Colour in.
 Do some yoga.
 Sleep on it.
 Play some music.
 Bake some cookies.
 Sleep on it again.
 In the morning remind yourself why you started and just CARRY ON.
 You’ve got this.

-Ready for a comprehensive guide
+Ready for a comprehensive guide on starting a business

 that takes you through a step by step approach to finding the right coach, support groups, and a self care routine that will support YOU in running your small business?